 Garlapati is a member of the International Association for Drilling Contractors’ HSE Committee, a taskforce member of the International Association of Oil & Gas Producers’ Waste Management Committee, a member of the International Petroleum Industries Environmental Conservation Association’s Climate Change Group and a General Safety Subcommittee member of Kuwait Petroleum Corporation.
 He may be contacted at +965-23871487, firstname.lastname@example.org or email@example.com.

 He has 14 years’ experience in HSE consultancy and HSE management in the oil and gas industries.
-He has significant experience in implementation of HSE management systems for process industries besides fire prevention and protection.
-He is a professional member of ASSE and a past Technical Committee head of ASSE’s Kuwait Chapter for the last 3 years.
+He has experience in implementation of HSE management systems for process industries besides fire prevention and protection.
+He is a professional member of ASSE and a past Technical Committee head of ASSE’s Kuwait Chapter.
 He played an important role in organizing the Kuwait Chapter’s 2009 and 2011 professional development conferences.

 Adam Neave, CRSP, facilitates the Occupational Health and Safety (OHS) diploma program at the College of the North Atlantic in Doha, Qatar.
 Neave obtained his OHS degree from Ryerson University before spending 5 years as an OHS consultant at Gowlings law firm in Canada.
 Many of those years were spent in Calgary, Alberta, where he provided OHS and workers’ compensation advice to companies operating in the upstream oil and gas industry.
 During that time, he coauthored the legal text, A Practical Guide to Compliance with Alberta’s OHS Laws.
 Neave, a graduate member of IOSH, is Publication Coordinator for the International Practice Specialty’s publication World Focus.